henryruhs/ngx-crud/README.md

 HTTP Options
 ------------

-Get a single option of the service
+Get a single option of the service:

 ```typescript
 crudService->getOption<K extends keyof OptionInterface>(name : K) : OptionInterface[K]
 ```

-Get all options of the service
+Get the options instance of the service:

 ```typescript
 crudService->getOptions() : OptionInterface
 ```

-Set a single option of the service
+Set a single option of the service:

 ```typescript
 crudService->setOption<K extends keyof OptionInterface>(name : K, value : OptionInterface[K]) : this
 ```

-Set all options of the service
+Set the options instance of the service:

 ```typescript
 crudService->setOptions(options : OptionInterface) : this
 ```

-Clear a single header of the service
+Clear a single option of the service:

 ```typescript
 crudService->clearOption(name : keyof OptionInterface) : this
 ```

-Clear all headers of the service
+Clear the options instance of the service:

 ```typescript
 crudService->clearOptions() : this